Soccer-Dortmund beat Leverkusen 1-0, new signing Adeyemi injured | Sports-Games

 Adeyemi thought he had scored when he turned a Youssoufa Moukoko cutback toward goal in the 10th minute but the ball was kept on the line by Leverkusen goalkeeper Lukas Hradecky before Reus stabbed it over for the lead.
 Minutes later, Germany forward Adeyemi was taken off following a knock on his foot earlier in the game.

+"He tried to play on but it was not possible," Terzic said.
+"We have to wait until tomorrow to have a clear diagnosis."
 Leverkusen, third last season, had their share of chances and were it not for Mo Dahoud's perfectly timed sliding tackle in the 42nd minute, Patrik Schick would have had the chance to level.
-Dortmund came close after the break with Hradecky denying Thorgan Hazard in the 50th before Schick responded with a pair of chances of his own and two good saves from Dortmund's Gregor Kobel.

-It was a much improved performance by Leverkusen following last week's shock German Cup first round exit to third division's Elversberg but it was spoilt when Hradecky was sent off for holding the ball with his hands outside the box late in the game.
 After the end of the game fans were told to remain in their seats due to a suspect car with a running motor found outside the stadium.

-Police said they were investigating the vehicle and would inform fans when to leave.
-"We ask all stadium visitors not to leave after the end of the game.
-Stay in your seats and remain calm," Dortmund police said.
+Police investigated the vehicle and gave the all-clear 20 minutes later.

 Champions Bayern Munich kicked off the season on Friday with a sensational 6-1 demolition of Eintracht Frankfurt.